Before the Model Comes the Mission

 Most federal transformation efforts focus almost exclusively on end users, the most visible consumer role.
 That focus is correct but incomplete.
 Leaders who haven’t mapped all three customer categories, and the specific roles within each, are designing an operating model around a partial picture of the value they’re responsible for delivering.

-Figure 2.
-The Customer Roles Framework.
+Figure 1: The Customer Roles Framework.
 Original design: Edith A. Hughes, D.Sc. © MITRE Corporation.
 Used with permission.

 III.
 Value Streams, Not Products

 Understanding who your customers are is necessary, but it is not sufficient.
 Leaders also need to understand how value flows to those customers.
+That requires a different kind of thinking than most federal transformation efforts apply.

 Federal government delivers mission value primarily through service delivery: the series of interactions and steps between producers and consumers to co-create value.
 When a taxpayer calls the IRS with a question, or when they file their taxes, they are not receiving a “product”; they move through a sequence of touchpoints — filing, processing, correspondence, resolution — that involve people, systems, policy, and judgment at every stage.
 Software fits into and enables that flow.
 It is not the whole flow.